ANALYTICS SOLUTIONS2025-12-26

 The modifier is an optional component of the entity or table name that further qualifies the name.
 The modifier is one or more properties and one or more qualifiers.

-Class or class word classifies the type of information being represented by the column or attribute.
+A class or class word classifies the type of information being represented by the column or attribute.

-After all, this makes our lives easier & organized and data interchangeable.
+After all, this makes our lives easier & organized, and data interchangeable.
 I will follow this up with a post on data types and data quality rules that change data into information.
 How to populate missing values?
 How to check for ranges of values for each field?
 How to test data quality on the dimensions of completeness, accuracy, consistency, timeliness, etc.